FactorySimPy/FactorySimPy/docs/basic_components.md

 These metrics help in analyzing the performance and efficiency of the item generation process within the simulation model.

 ### Machine
 Machine is a component that has a processing delay and processes/modifies items that flow in the system.
-It can have multiple in edges and out edges.
+It can have multiple incoming edges and outgoing edges.
 It gets an item from one of its in edges and processes the item in a `processing_delay` amount of time and pushes the item to one of its out edges.

 **Behavior**
+During a simulation run, Machine gets object from one of the in_edges.
+To choose an incoming edge, to pull the item from, the Machine utilises the strategy specified in the parameter `in_edge_selection`.
+Various options available are  `RANDOM`, `FIRST`, `LAST`,`ROUND_ROBIN`, `FIRST_AVAILABLE`, etc. Similarly, to select and outgoing edge, to push the item to, MAchine uses the method specified in `out_edge_selection` parameter.
+Machine picks an item and takes `processing_delay` amount of time to process the item and puts it inside the inbuiltstore.
+The capacity of this store can be specified in the parameter `store_capacity`.
+Machine can parallely process `work_capacity` number of items.
+But, if `work_capacity` > `store_capacity`, then `work_capacity` is set to `store_capacity`.
+During its operation, Machine transitions through the following states: `SETUP_STATE`, `PROCESSING_STATE`, `BLOCKED_STATE`, and `IDLE_STATE`.

+**Monitoring and Reporting**
+The Machine component reports the following key metrics:

+1. Total number of items processed
+2. Time spent in each state

 ### Split